MarcusAfolabi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11. Don't just count your directories, make your directories count

 11-directories: Bash script that counts the number of directories and sub-directories in the current directory, not including the current and parent directories but counting hidden ones.

+12. What’s new

+12-newest file: Bash script that displays the 10 newest files in the current directory, one file per line, sorted from newest to oldest